ergoserv/rubocop-ergoserv/README.md

 ## Usage

-Create a `.rubocop.yml` with the following directives:
+Update your `.rubocop.yml` file with the following directives:

 ```yaml
 inherit_gem: